Flexible Covariate Adjustments in Regression Discontinuity Designs: Flexible Covariate Adjustments

-As the leading bias in~\eqref{eq:dist_fixedmu} does not depend on the adjustment function, we ideally want to choose $\ad$ such that $V(\ad)$ is as small as possible.
-Our Theorem~\ref{th:var} below implies that the optimal adjustment function $\ad_0$ that minimizes this asymptotic variance term is the equally-weighted average of the left and right limits of the ``long'' conditional expectation function $\E[Y_i|X_i=x,Z_i=z]$ at the cutoff.
-That is, $V(\ad)\geq V(\ad_0)$ for all $\ad$, where
+To maximize the precision of the estimator $\wh\tau(h;\ad)$ for any particular bandwidth $h$, we want to choose $\ad$ such that $V(\ad)$ is as small as possible.
+Our analysis below shows that using the equally-weighted average of the left and right limits of the ``long'' conditional expectation function $\E[Y_i|X_i=x,Z_i=z]$ at the cutoff achieves this goal.
+That is, we show that where

-As $\ad_0$ is generally unknown in practice, we propose to estimate the RD parameter $\tau$ by a feasible version of $\wh \tau(h;\ad_0)$ that uses a first-stage estimate of the optimal adjustment function.
+As the optimal adjustment function $\ad_0$ is generally unknown in practice, we propose to estimate the RD parameter $\tau$ by a feasible version of $\wh \tau(h;\ad_0)$.